rennacarver/Combinatorics-Visualizer/README.md

  - Allow users to set a dark mode preference or default to system
  - Add Animations for appearance of new elements
  - Enable duplicate unit off/on switch
- - Enable more than 6 characters for input
  - Enable user to select custom colors
  - Enable circular permutations
- - Enable repeat elements from set